 Human language should be one of the most interesting subjects – it is something we all share and one of the things that makes us human.
-In this seminar, we will study how and why languages vary and change – over time, over distance, and socially.
+In this class, we will study how and why languages vary and change – over time, over distance, and socially.
 We will go from Universal Grammar to fantastic diversity.

 Why don’t we all speak the same language?
 Why is English different to Japanese?
 Why are English and German similar?
 Why is American English different to British English?
 Why do women and men speak differently in Japan?
 And what does children learning language have to do with language change?
-We will examine all of these questions in this seminar.
+We will examine all of these questions in this class.

 The first semester will be an introduction covering topics such as language and the brain, and how children learn language.
 We will also look at the sounds of English (phonology), the building blocks of words (morphology), the meaning of language (semantics and pragmatics), and how sentences are generated (syntax).
 All these parts of language can change.